Ben Mauk

 Gary Benjamin Mauk (born January 4, 1985) is an American former football quarterback.
-He completed his college football career in 2007 for the Cincinnati Bearcats.
-He attended high school at Kenton High School where he set national passing records as a senior.
-He then went on to play at Wake Forest, and then later transferred to Cincinnati at the conclusion of the 2006 season.
+He attended Kenton High School in Kenton, Ohio, where he set national passing records as a senior.
+Mauk then went on to play college football for the Wake Forest Demon Deacons and the Cincinnati Bearcats before starting his professional career.

 He is the older brother of Maty Mauk, former quarterback for the Missouri Tigers.

 Early life

 Mauk led the Kenton Wildcats to consecutive Ohio Division IV championships in 2001 and 2002.
 At the completion of his senior season, Ben gained national recognition by winning the 2002 Ohio Mr. Football Award, 2002 Gatorade Ohio Football Player of the Year and the 2002 Art Tuion Award Winner after throwing for the national record 6,540 yards that season alone.

 During his high school career, Mauk became one of the most celebrated quarterbacks in Ohio High School Athletics Association history.

 Mauk committed to Wake Forest University on July 8, 2003.
 Mauk wasn't heavily recruited, as he only had two other FBS scholarship offers: Kent State and Bowling Green.